dorlev3/stata_basic_programming/README.md

 ## How to use
 Instructors - download do file, use as structure for coding lessons.
 Can give do-file (part / whole) after lesson to students.

-Students - no prior coding knowledge is need.
+Students - no prior coding knowledge is needed.
 Download lesson do-file by lesson order, and go over commands / read instructions.
 Try excercises by yourself, and then see solution afterwards.

 ## Syllabus
 Lesson 1 - getting around